Authored by the expert who managed and guided the team behind the Sweden Property Pack

 So, is now a good time?

-This is not financial or investment advice, we don't know your personal situation, and you should always do your own research before buying property in Stockholm.
+This is not financial or investment advice, because we do not know your budget, loan terms, tax situation or personal plans, so you should do your own research before buying.

 Is it smart to buy now in Stockholm, or should I wait as of 2026?